vorburger/opendaylight-bot/README.md

     cp -n ~/.m2/settings.xml{,.orig} ; wget -q -O - https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml > ~/.m2/settings.xml

-As an alternative copy the xml code from [settings.xml](https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml) and simply paste it into `C:\Users\user_name\.m2\settings.xml`
+As an alternative you can copy the xml code from [settings.xml](https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml) and simply paste it into `C:\Users\user_name\.m2\settings.xml`

 then you can: